carvel-dev/ytt-schema-v1-preview/app-to-deploy/README.md

 Given those instructions, prepare to deploy this controller with your desired configuration:

-- controller services three application domainspaces: `dev.example.com`, `stg.example.com`, and `prd.example.com`
+- controller services three application domains: `dev.example.com`, `stg.example.com`, and `prd.example.com`
 - initially deploy 5 instances of the API Server
 - Your BLOB store's access key id is "WCYDW37SL4REALLYREAL"